liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone1-step3.md

 ## Iterate

-After you have made a potential fix to the problem you found, re-run your test and see if Liquibase is working better.
+After you make a potential fix to the problem you found, re-run your test and see if Liquibase is working better.

 - Sometimes your fix didn't work as well as you hoped.
 Try a new one
 - Sometimes your fix resolved one issue, but now you have hit another.
 Fix that up